Republic of Vietnam Navy: Vietnamization

 In early 1969, President Richard M. Nixon formally adopted the policy of "Vietnamization".
 The naval part, called ACTOV ("Accelerated Turnover to the Vietnamese"), involved the phased transfer to Vietnam of the U.S. river and coastal fleet, as well as operational command over various operations.
-In mid-1969, the VNN took sole responsibility for river assault operations when the U.S. Mobile Riverine Force stood down and transferred 64 riverine assault craft to the VNN.
-On 10 October 1969, 80 Patrol Boat, Rivers (PBR) were transferred to the VNN at the Saigon Naval Shipyard, the PBRs were divided into four River Patrol Groups (RPGs) as part of Task Force 212.
+In mid-1969, the RVNN took sole responsibility for river assault operations when the U.S. Mobile Riverine Force stood down and transferred 64 riverine assault craft to the RVNN.
+On 10 October 1969, 80 Patrol Boat, Rivers (PBR) were transferred to the RVNN at the Saigon Naval Shipyard, the PBRs were divided into four River Patrol Groups (RPGs) as part of Task Force 212.

-By the end of 1970, the U.S. Navy ceased all operations throughout South Vietnam, having transferred a total of 293 PBRs and 224 riverine assault craft to the VNN.

-During 1970 and 1971, the United States also relinquished control of the coastal and high seas patrols to the VNN.
-The U.S. naval command also transferred four Coast Guard cutters, a destroyer escort radar picket ship, an LST, and various harbor control, mine craft, and support vessels.
-By August 1972, the VNN took responsibility for the entire coastal patrol effort when it took over the last 16 U.S. coastal radar installations.

-In addition to ships and vessels, the U.S. transferred support bases.
-The first change of command occurred in November 1969 at Mỹ Tho, and the last in April 1972 at Nhà Bè, Bình Thủy, Cam Ranh Bay, and Đà Nẵng.
-By 1973, the Vietnam Navy numbered 42,000 men and over 1,400 ships and vessels.

-The end

-In 1973 and 1974, as a result of the Paris Peace Accords, the United States drastically cut its financial support for the Vietnamese armed forces.
-The VNN was compelled to reduce its overall operations by half, and its river combat and patrol activities by 70%.
-To conserve supplies, over 600 river and harbor craft and 22 ships were laid up.